World Pipe Band Championships: Structure of the competition

 Normally several hundred bands will attend, traveling from all over the world.
 Competition starts at 9 am.

 Depending on the size of the grade - or in the case of Grade One, where a band has not secured automatic qualification - bands are required to perform in a qualifying round which takes place in the morning.
 The top bands at the end of the qualifying round will play in a second event in the afternoon to determine the winner.

 To win, Grade One bands must perform in two events, a March, Strathspey and Reel event (known as an "MSR") consisting of three pre-arranged tunes - one March, one Strathspey, and one Reel, followed by a Medley event, which consists of a short selection of music chosen and arranged by the band.
 The band must prepare two MSR sets and two Medley sets, and then play one.
 This is drawn on the line.

 From 2019, the Grade 1 contest was adjusted so that the performances of bands on the Friday would now count.

-In 2025, the title is currently held by the Inveraray & District Pipe Band from Scotland.

 Format

 Until 2013, the World Championships took place on one day in August.

 Since 2013 the Championships have been held over two days.
 For all but Grade One bands, the competition remains as it was, with each grade competing in morning qualifiers and afternoon finals on either Saturday or Sunday.
 For Grade One, all the bands (there will be no more automatic qualifiers for the finals) will be required to compete in a qualifying round on Friday, playing an MSR and a Medley.
 The 12 bands that qualify for the finals will then play a different MSR and Medley in Saturday's final for the championship.

 In 2014, the schedule was changed to hold the Grade 1 qualifying rounds on Friday, and the Grade 1 finals along with the lower grade qualifiers and finals on Saturday.

 In 2019, the grade one format was changed due to a smaller contest.
 "Grade 1 at the World Pipe Band Championships will be a two-day event with 15 bands playing both of the MSRs and medleys, one each on separate days, with all performances counting towards the final result."
-Every Grade 1 band has 2 separate MSR's and Medleys and is able to choose which one they play on Friday and then must play the alternate set on Saturday.
+Every Grade 1 band has 2 separate MSRs and Medleys and is able to choose which one they play on Friday and then must play the alternate set on Saturday.

+Four judges individually assess either the piping, drumming, or ensemble of each performance.
+There are two piping judges, one ensemble judge, and one drumming judge.
+Each judge awards each band a place in piping, drumming, or ensemble, with the placing giving a band the same number of points at that placing.
+For example, a band with a two firsts in piping, a third in ensemble, and second in drumming would be awarded seven points.
+The band with the lowest point total is the winner.

 Live streaming on social media is forbidden.